smcolash/mindbridge/README.md

 The code runs on the ESP32 to provide a web interface with streaming video and a joystick/pad to control the robot's drive motors.

+## REST API

+The device works as a bridge between the Internet user/browser and the LEGO Mindstorms robot.
+Interactins with the bridge are in terms of its REST interfaces.
+The interfaces are documented in the openapi.yaml (https://petstore.swagger.io/?url=https://raw.githubusercontent.com/smcolash/mindbridge/master/openapi.yaml) file using the OpenAPI format.

 # Remaining Work

 - rework the project configuration